biicode/docs/c++/commands/deps.rst

 bii deps --detail [FILTER]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can enter a filter to see something specific.
+Enter a filter to see something specific.
 For example, you can see just a file or a dependency with its origins:

 .. code-block:: bash